firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

     dirtied page bitmap and marks all pages clean (from a diff snapshot point of view).
-  - If a `version` is specified, the new snapshot is saved at that version, otherwise it will be saved at the same version of the running Firecracker.
+  - If a `version` is specified, the new snapshot is saved at that version, otherwise it will be saved at the latest snapshot version of the running Firecracker.
 The version is only used for the microVM state file as it contains internal state structures for device emulation, vCPUs and others that can change their format from a Firecracker version to another.
     Versioning is not required for the block and memory files.
-The separate block device file components of the snapshot have to be handled by the user.

 - _on failure_: no side-effects.

+**Notes**:

+- The separate block device file components of the snapshot have to be handled by the user.
+- If specified, `version` must match the firecracker version that introduced a snapshot version, which may differ from the running Firecracker version.
+For example, if you are running on `1.1.2` and want to target version `1.0.4`, you should specify `1.0.0`.
+Not specifying `version` uses the latest snapshot version available to that version.

 #### Creating diff snapshots